-May 28, 1980: The day Jimmy Connors won over the Parisian crowd
+May 28, 1980: The day Connors came from two-set-to-love down against a Frenchman and won over the Paris crowd

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
 On May 28, 1980, Jimmy Connors won over the Parisian fans after coming from two sets to love and match point down to defeat French player Jean-Francois Caujolle

 On this day, May 28, 1980, local player Jean-Francois Caujolle, ranked no 76 in the world, saw the French crowd turn against him after he blew a two-sets-to-love and 5-2 lead against world No 3 Jimmy Connors at Roland-Garros.
 The match remained a massive disappointment for Caujolle, who was vehemently booed by the public and eventually sent packing from the tournament, 3-6, 2-6, 7-5, 6-1, 6-1.
 The defeat also remained famous in tennis history as an example of how fickle the Parisian crowd could be, even against its own players.

 The players: Jimmy Connors and Jean-Francois Caujolle

 - Jimmy Connors: The five-time Grand Slam champ ranked No 3